<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=1575636522500575&amp;ev=PageView&amp;noscript=1">

 Posted by Admin on Jul 6, 2017 10:18:30 AM

-Let’s say you want to brighten up a dark room.
-You purchase a bright 100-watt incandescent light bulb, but when you go to screw the first bulb into your lamp, you notice it has a warning label that says “Maximum 60 Watts.”
+Let’s say you want to brighten a dark room or replace a flickering light bulb.
+You purchase a bright 100W light bulb, but when you go to screw the first bulb into your lamp, you notice it has a warning label that says “Maximum 60 Watts.”

 “Well,” you think, “What’s the worst that can happen?”

 The short answer: a home fire.
-And even if the bulb is removed before a fire starts, the overloaded current can do permanent damage to your wiring.
+Even if the higher-watt light bulb is removed before a fire starts, the overloaded current can permanently damage your wiring.

 Read More